dabolichin/ligence_task/SRS.md

     - GET `/verification/{id}/status` for verification status
     - GET `/verification/statistics` for overall verification metrics
     - GET `/verification/history` for verification audit trail
+    - GET `/verification/modifications/{modification_id}` for all verifications of a specific modification
 - Verification Service internal API:
     - POST `/internal/verify` to receive verification requests
 - Use asynchronous communication patterns where appropriate